scikit-learn-contrib/skglm/doc/contribute.rst

 .. note::

-    - If are willing to contribute with code to ``skglm``, check the section below to learn how to install the development version of ``skglm``
+    - If you are willing to contribute with code to ``skglm``, check the section below to learn how to install the development version of ``skglm``